microsoft/Medical-Imaging-AI-RSNA-2021-Demo/1.Load Data/README.md

 ## Appendix - Uploading only a portion of PADCHEST

 Given the size of PADCHEST, you can save time in this tutorial by only using a portion of the dataset.
-To do this, only download/extract as few as only one of the individual zip files (make sure to maintain the folder structure mention above), then edit or create another version of the PADCHEST csv, e.g.:
+To do this, only download and extract a portion of the files (i.e. an  individual zip file).
+When uploading, make sure to maintain the folder structure mention above.
+You will also need upload an edited copy of the csv file.
+This can be done manually or through a script such as the following:
 ```python
 import pandas as pd
 fn = "<path/to/root>/PADCHEST_chest_x_ray_images_labels_160K_01.02.19.csv"